tashian/heal.lgbt/content/_index.md

 So it's best to start simple.
 One day I decided to start making sure my feet were happy.
 I discovered that I had been buying size 12 shoes but my feet were actually size 13.
 So I bought some shoes that fit, for once.
 I started moisturizing my feet before bed.
 I got a little pumice stone and started to exfoliate them in the shower.
 I got cute colorful socks I liked.
 I started clipping my toenails a bit more often.
 And now I know that no matter what kind of crazy shit is going on in my life, my feet are taken care of.

+Self-care is a thousand tiny things like this.
+A single self-care effort won't feel like much and may not seem important.
+But when combined, they become life changing.
-Self-care is a thousand tiny things that can elevate your mood and overall sense of wellbeing.
-None of them may seem particularly important, but they add up.
+They elevate your mood and overall sense of wellbeing.

 ### Take care of your face